Alex123423/MyMusicApp/README.md

 ## About The Project

-## Music application based on the iTunes API, JSON parsing, data displaing, saving to the REALM database, you can download tracks and add to favorites
+## Music application based on the iTunes API, JSON parsing, data displaing, saving to the REALM database, you can download data,add to favorites and delete them.

 | Video | Onboarding | Authentication |
 | --- | --- | --- |